hoodoer/JS-Tap/README.md

 Implant mode would typically be used if you're directly adding the payload into the targeted application.
 Perhaps you have a shell on the server that hosts the JavaScript files for the application.
 Add the payload to a JavaScript file that's used throughout the application (jQuery, main.js, etc.).
 Which file would be ideal really depends on the app in question and how it's using JavaScript files.
 Implant mode does not require a starting page to be configured, and does not use the iFrame trap technique.

 A user refreshing the page in implant mode will generally continue to run the JS-Tap payload.

+Implant mode is more likely to work with applications as it doesn't involve all the extra iframe persistence code.

 ## Installation and Start